 A perimeter was established, and deputies, aided by a K-9 unit and a helicopter, were searching along the bike path that parallels Maria Ignacio Creek.

-The search also appeared to be focused on the Patterson Place apartment complex.
+The search also appeared to be focused at one point on the Patterson Place apartment complex.
 Emergency radio traffic indicated Lopez may have headed south on the bike path towards Patterson Mesa.

 Check back with Noozhawk for updates to this story.